APPLIED ARTIFICIAL INTELLIGENCE

 Artificial Intelligence (AI) is being used extensively to solve real-world complex problems.
-From driving automobiles to providing virtual assistance, use of artificial intelligence in our day to day lives are projected to increase manifold in the coming years.
-In fact, as per a survey conducted by PwC, business leaders said they believe AI is going to be fundamental in the future.
-In fact, 72% termed it a “business advantage”.
+From driving automobiles to providing virtual assistance, use of artificial intelligence in our day to day lives are projected to increase.
+Most business leaders surveyed state that AI will fundamentally transform their business.

 At Columbia Engineering, we are fascinated by the possibilities of data-driven technologies.
 We have created the Applied Artificial Intelligence course, in partnership with EMERITUS, to help students across the world understand how this data-centric approach can be applied to your daily lives.